AADE13 is packed with engaging general session speakers, original education

 continuing education credit.

-exciting presentations from AADE leaders and Keynote Addresses you don't want to
+include exciting presentations from AADE leaders and Keynote Addresses you don't want to

 miss.
 Each General Sessions offers 1 continuing education credit.

-NEW!
-Workshops - These are 2 hour sessions covering education track topics in great depth
+Workshops* - These are 2 hour sessions covering education track topics in great depth

 through various learning formats.
 Topics include Business and Emerging Models, Disease